sujato/cullavagga/dpcv-project.md

 ### Engage an epigraphic expert to assess the script

-The script appears to be an early version of the modern Sinhalese script.
-It is for the most part readily legible, and anyone familiar with modern Sinhalese should be able to read it.
+The script is early modern Sinhalese script.
+It is for the most part readily legible, and anyone familiar with modern Sinhalese should be able to read it, with a little work to become familiar with a few archaic forms.
 However, it is important that the exact nature of the script be defined as clearly as possible.
-To this end, an expert in Sri Lankan epigraphy should be engaged.
+The epigraphy has already been ably discussed by Fernando, and perhaps this may be adequate.
+However, I would suggest that an expert in Sri Lankan epigraphy should be engaged to review Fernando’s work and further study the script.

-The examination should aim to provide an independent estimate of the date of the script.
+The examination should aim to provide an independent estimate of the date of the script, reviewing Fernando’s conclusions.
 Even though we have no reason to doubt the date of the manuscript as given in the colophon, epigraphic evidence can provide important corroboration.
-After all, it is quite possible that a colophon written at an earlier date is simply copied by a different hand at a later date.

 In addition to clarifying the date of the manuscript, epigraphic examination should ascertain any further features of interest in the manuscript, especially such details as may be of use to our typists.
 We assume that, with a little training, typists and proofreaders will be able to read the manuscript.
 The epigraphic assessment can verify this and advise as to any potential issues of confusion.
+Ideally, the epigraphic expert would meet with the typists to train them.

    - **Responsible party:** Department of Archaeology